List of Kennesaw State Owls head football coaches

 The Kennesaw State Owls college football team represents Kennesaw State University in the Big South Conference.
 The Owls currently compete as a member of the National Collegiate Athletic Association (NCAA) Division I Football Championship Subdivision.
-The program has had 1 head coach since it began play during the 2015 season.
+The program has had two head coaches and one interim head coach since it began play during the 2015 season.
+Since November 2024, Jerry Mack has served as Kennesaw State's head coach.

-Kennesaw State has played 22 games over 2 seasons, appearing in 0 bowl games.